cirosantilli/linux-cheat/cdimage.md

-how to do operations such as convert and mount on cds, dvds, blurays, etc.
+How to do operations such as convert and mount on CDs, DVDs, Blu-rays, etc.

-#formats
+#Formats

-- bin: raw cd bytes
+- bin: raw CD bytes
-- iso: open standard
+- ISO: open standard
-- mdf/mds pair: proprietary of Alcohol 120% company
+- `mdf`/`mds` pair: proprietary of the Alcohol 120% company

-#mount
+#Mount

     sudo mkdir /media/iso
     sudo mount -o loop path/to/iso/file/YOUR_ISO_FILE.ISO /media/iso